Transfer Your Cash ISAs

 It really isn't any more complex than that.
 Just like normal savings, cash ISAs come in different flavours – there's easy access (where you can withdraw money whenever you want), fixed rate (where you get a guaranteed rate, but are supposed to lock cash in for a set time) and a variety of other types.

-According to HM Revenue & Customs rules, you can only have one current year's cash ISA open at any time.
+According to HM Revenue & Customs rules, you can only pay into one cash ISA per tax year.
 But you can have several old ones with several different providers, or you can have a cash ISA, a stocks and shares ISA, a Lifetime ISA and an innovative finance ISA at the same time.

 So if you opened a cash ISA with Barclays two years ago, you don't need to stick with it for this year's cash ISA – you can choose whichever the top payer is.